apinkney97/LSystem/README.md

 See Operators.txt for an overview of the drawing operators.

-See http://www.nahee.com/spanky/www/fractint/lsys/tutor.html for full details of the format used by the .l files.
+See http://www.nahee.com/spanky/www/fractint/lsys/tutor.html for an overview of L-Systems, and http://www.fractalsciencekit.com/lsysprog/lsysprog.htm for a fairly comprehensive coverage of the format used by the .l files.